xdrip-js/Logger/README.md

 *Please note this project is neither created nor backed by Dexcom, Inc. This software is not intended for use in therapy.*
 ## Prerequisites
-Openaps must be installed using the CGM method of xdrip.
+* Openaps must be installed using the CGM method of xdrip.
+* Logger does not currently support token-based authentication with Nightscout

 Update node version.
 Follow these steps in this order.